Go Back

 • First, start by pureeing about 3-4 washed strawberries in a blender or food processor, removing the leaves and stems before adding them to the machine.

-• Measure the 2 fl. oz. of peach nectar and 2 fl. oz of pureed strawberries into the bartending shaker with a handful of ice; put a lid on the shaker; and shake for about 30 seconds until the strawberry puree and peach nectar is combined and cooled.
+• Measure the 2 fl. oz. of peach nectar and 2 fl. oz of pureed strawberries into the bartending shaker with a handful of ice.
+Put a lid on the shaker, and shake for about 30 seconds until the strawberry puree and peach nectar are combined and cooled.

 • Carefully remove the top of the shaker.
 Put the Hawthorne strainer over the shaker, and use the fine mesh strainer over your glass to strain your drink from the shaker into your glass of choice.
-We're double straining this cocktail instead of single straining to make sure we remove all the strawberry seeds (optional though if you don't mind the strawberry seeds or a more smoothie-like consistency).
-You may need to use a spoon to kind of push some of the drink and strawberry purée through the fine mesh strainer and past the seeds at this point.
+We're double-straining this cocktail instead of single-straining to ensure we remove all the strawberry seeds (optional, if you don't mind the seeds or prefer a more smoothie-like consistency).
+You may need to use a spoon to push some of the drink purée through the fine mesh strainer and past the seeds.

-• Remove the fine mesh strainer from the glass, then add the 3 fl. oz. of sparkling lemon water to your glass to finish the mix, and stir gently with a spoon for 3-7 seconds to combine the flavors (but not remove the bubbles!).
+• Remove the fine mesh strainer from the glass, then add the 3 fl. oz. of sparkling lemon water to your glass to finish the mix, stirring gently with a spoon for 3-7 seconds to combine the flavors (but not remove the bubbles!).

 • To garnish, take a vegetable peeler and take a long curl of lemon rind out of a lemon.
 Depending on the size of the rim on your glass, you can cut a small incision in the lemon rind so it holds onto the side of the glass, or you can use a long toothpick to skewer the lemon rind as well and place it along the side of the glass.